autocore-ai/AutowareAuto/docs/index.md

 the [Autoware.AI project](https://www.autoware.ai/), based on
 [ROS 1](http://wiki.ros.org/Documentation).

-Autoware.Auto, another project from the Autoware Foundation, is a clean slate rewrite of Autoware.AI based on [ROS 2](https://index.ros.org/doc/ros2/).
-Compared to Autoware.AI, Autoware.Auto has the best possible software engineering practices which includes PR reviews, PR builds through CI, 100% documentation, 100% code coverage, style guide, development, and release process.
+The [Autoware.Auto project](https://www.autoware.auto/), based on [ROS 2](https://index.ros.org/doc/ros2/), is the next generation successor of Autoware.AI.
+Autoware.Auto is built with modern software engineering best practices including code reviews, continuous integration testing, thorough documentation, thorough test coverage, style and development guides, and a well-defined release process.

 Autoware.Auto has two other major differentiators when it's compared to Autoware.AI:

-1. Crisply defined interfaces for different modules (messages and APIs)
+1. Improved system architecture and module interface design (including messages and APIs)
-2. An architecture designed for determinism, such that it is possible to reproduce behaviors on live machines and development machines
+2. An emphasis on reproducibility and determinism at the library, node, and system levels

 ![Autoware.Auto testing vehicle](images/lexus.jpg)